sherzod-hakimov/clemcore/README.md

 ## Use Case: Game Developer

 As a game developer you want to implement your own game to be run with `clem`.
-You will use a typical clembench game project structure.
+You will use a typical clem game project structure.
 The game directory will become your workspace.
 To make the game visible to `clem` you need to add a `clemgame.json` to the directory.
 This file should specify at least the following